jtvandijk/GPU-Analytics/content/docs/Case_Study/Chapter_2.md

 ```
 ### Step 5: Inspecting CPU/GPU usage with PyTorch Profiler and TensorBoard

-PyTorch includes a simple profiler API that is useful for measuring the training performance and resource utilization of your model.
-The objective is to target the execution steps that are the most costly in time and memory and visualize the workload distribution between GPUs and CPUs.
+Before detailing the steps to train the model, we will first look at how to use the PyTorch profiler to inspect the CPU and GPU usage of the model.
+PyTorch Profiler is useful for measuring the training performance and resource utilization of your model.
+It tracks sequences of the execution steps that are the most costly in time and memory and visualize the workload distribution between GPUs and CPUs.

 Firstly, let's define a function to train the model.
 This function will be used to train the model for each batch of data.
+One important thing to note is that we will be using the `to()` function to copy the data to the device the model is on.
+This is important as we have

 ```python
 def train(model,data,criterion, optimizer,device = device):